 The Choctaw Nation of Oklahoma owns six ranches totaling 65,000 acres on which they graze 3,000 Certified Angus Beef cattle.
-In 2015 native pecan trees were identified throughout the ranches, pruned and managed.
+In 2015, native pecan trees were identified throughout the ranches, pruned and managed.
 As more grazing land was developed, more wild pecan trees were discovered in the thick brush.
 The following year the pecan department was officially created under the Division of Commerce Agriculture, and McDaniel was brought over from the Tribe's wildlife department to oversee pecan production.
-He contacted pecan tree experts from the Noble Research Institute (www.noble.org) and Oklahoma State University to help develop the pecan orchards and learn how to keep existing trees healthy and how to best add new orchards.
+He contacted pecan tree experts from the Noble Research Institute and Oklahoma State University to help develop the pecan orchards and learn how to keep existing trees healthy and how to best add new orchards.

 Choctaw Farms now has three separate orchards, and grows and processes 150,000 pounds of pecan nuts annually harvested from about 5,000 trees throughout 1,500 acres.
 Pecans are shelled, processed and packaged in 16-ounce bags, in flavors that include plain, cinnamon sugar and salted roasted.
-They are sold at the Choctaw Nation of Oklahoma's 17 Choctaw Nation Travel Plazas throughout its 10.5 counties, as well as the Choctaw Welcome

-Center at the Oklahoma/Texas border on US 75 (choctawcountry.com).
-And the Tribe continues to create its own businesses for distributions of its pecan products.
+They are sold at the Choctaw Nation of Oklahoma's 17 Choctaw Nation Travel Plazas, as well as the Choctaw Welcome Center at the Oklahoma/Texas border on US 75 (choctawcountry.com).
+The Tribe also continues to create its own businesses for distribution of its pecan products.